 Mrs Nalini Meyer was appointed as a lay member of the Board in August 2015 and was elected Deputy Chairperson in February 2018.
-Residing in Christchurch, she has an LLB/BA from Canterbury University and is an enrolled Barrister and Solicitor of the High Court of New Zealand.
-Nalini practiced Law for 17 years working with a variety of private and commerical clients in property, commercial and trust law.
-She now sits on a number of Boards and is Chair of the Christchurch City Mission.
+Residing in Christchurch, she is an enrolled Barrister and Solicitor of the High Court of New Zealand.
+Nalini practiced law for 17 years working with a variety of private and commerical clients in property, commercial and trust law.
+She now sits on a number of Boards including the Christchurch City Mission.

 Her consumer advocacy interest arises from first-hand experience of the public health system, a strong sense of social justice together with her legal and governance experience.

 Lisa Lawrence (Ngati Ruapani, Ngati Kahungunu) was appointed as a lay member to the Board in November 2019 and was elected Deputy Chairperson in May 2022.
 Lisa is the National President of the NCW-New Zealand.
 Founded by Kate Sheppard, NCWNZ is an umbrella group leading the new Gender Equal NZ conversation campaign.
 Lisa’s previous career has involved working for an iwi based health and social service, NZ College of Midwives, St John, NZ Family Planning and a governor of Nelson Bays Primary Health.
 She is currently the Kaiwhakahaere of the Motueka Family Service Centre a core stakeholder of three reducing family violence community networks, member of the MoH Covid-19 Consumer committee and Chair of the Consumer Advisory Committee of Pharmac.
 Her passion is equality, improving community resilience and cultural relations through courageous community conversations